silvacms/documentation/source/silva/buildout.rst

 Installing Silva from SVN for development or production
 -------------------------------------------------------

-For production deployment or development we recommend you use a SVN checkout of the Infrae buildout for Silva.
+For production deployment or development we recommend you install Silva by getting it from the Infrae subversion.

-You are going to need to install subversion if it's not already installed on your system.
+You need to install subversion if it's not already installed on your system.

 There are different buildout SVN trees for different Silva versions.
 An SVN tag corresponds to a specific release of Silva, the